AmethystBird/COMP3016-Lab-Tasks/Lab8/README.md

 ## Height Map
 ### Fast Noise Lite
+Currently, our terrain is flat.
+We could use pseudo-randomisation in order to generate height variation, however this wouldn't look like natural terrain.
+In order to generate a more natural look, we can use noise.
+In order to do this, retrieval of the [Fast Noise Lite Header Library](https://github.com/Auburn/FastNoiseLite/blob/master/Cpp/FastNoiseLite.h) is required for this lab.
+Download the ```FastNoiseLite.h``` file, place it into your Visual Studio project's directory & add it as an existing item to your project.
+Lastly, include the file as shown below:

 **CPP**
 ```c++
 #include "FastNoiseLite.h"
 ```

 ### Noise
+Before we generate our vertex array, we need to create an object of type ```FastNoiseLite```, which we are going to call ```TerrainNoise```.
+Fast Noise Lite supports multiple noise algorithms.
+For the terrain, we are going to be using Perlin noise, which we can set with the ```SetNoiseType()``` function.
+We can also set the scale of the noise with the ```SetFrequency()``` function & set the seed with the ```SetSeed()``` function:

 **CPP**
 ```c++
 //Assigning perlin noise type for map